hideyukiinada/transfer-learning/readme.md

   final_tensor = tf.nn.softmax(logits, name=final_tensor_name)
 ```

+## Final words
+Hopefully, this article will help you with your classification task in the future.
+If you have any feedback, please feel free to reach out to me.

 # References
 &#91;1&#93; Christian Szegedy et al. Rethinking the Inception Architecture for Computer Vision. https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Szegedy_Rethinking_the_Inception_CVPR_2016_paper.pdf, 2016.